jondruse/screeninator/README.md

 Other Commands
 --------------

+    $ screeninator copy existing_project new_project

+Copy an existing project.

     $ screeninator update_scripts

 Re-create the screen scripts and aliases from the configs.
 Use this only if you edit your project configs outside of screeninator, i.e. not using "screeninator open xxx".